-This is the final year of a four-year study investigating the use of natural attractant odors from almond orchards for their ability to act as chemical cues (semiochemicals) toward the insect pest navel orangeworm (NOW).
+This work is an extension of the final year of a four-year study investigating the use of natural attractant odors from almond orchards for their ability to act as chemical cues (semiochemicals) toward the insect pest navel orangeworm (NOW).
 These almond orchard odors can help the insect locate its host plant, and may have several potential applications as noted below.

 To accomplish the work, the researchers utilized an optimized large-scale ambient volatile collection system to obtain ambient orchard volatiles over the course of the growing season, as well as to collect damaged and hull-split almond volatiles in situ.
 Odor components were identified by gas chromatography-mass spectroscopy.
 Electrophysiological laboratory bioassays of these odor components were conducted using male and female NOW antennae and a blend was developed for use in attracting NOW moths in behavioral studies.
-2011 field trapping studies conducted in Kern County measured the responses of both male and female NOW adult moths using the captured number of moths as the metric.
+2011-2013 field trapping studies conducted in Kern County measured the responses of both male and female NOW adult moths using the captured number of moths as the metric.

-Results from the 2011 (see also, Beck et al., J. Agric.
+Results from the 2011 study (see also, Beck et al., J. Agric.
 Food Chem.
 2012, 60, 8090-8096) indicated an overall efficacy of the formulated blend to be greater than that of the current standard, almond meal.
-Briefly, the blend captured 59 females, 96 males (total 155) compared to almond meal, which captured 19 females and 1 male.